Single-particle spectral function of fractional quantum anomalous Hall states: Conclusions and Outlook

 \section{Conclusions and Outlook}

 Our results show that FQAH states leave characteristic signatures in the energy and momentum-resolved single-particle spectral function, which is experimentally accessible in van der Waals heterostructures via the quantum twisting microscope~\cite{Inbar_QuantumTwisting_2023}.
-Our parton theory qualitatively captures numerical simulations, and thus provides a clear interpretation of the observed spectral features.
-We have focused on a regime where contributions from higher bands are far off in energy.
+Our parton theory qualitatively captures numerical simulations and thus provides a clear interpretation of the observed spectral features.
+We focused on a regime where contributions from higher bands are far off in energy.
 For future work, it will be interesting to explore the effects of band mixing when this assumption is no longer fulfilled.
 Furthermore, one could explore the collective response of FQAH states, which can be measured with quantum twisting microscopes by inelastic tunneling~\cite{Peri_ProbingQuantum_2024, pichlerProbingMagnetismMoire2024, birkbeckMeasuringPhononDispersion2024, xiaoTheoryPhononSpectroscopy2024}.
+To obtain a more quantitatively accurate spectral function within a parton theory, it is essential to optimize the parton hopping parameters, for example, by variational approaches.